Welcome to ππ ππ¨π

 Who are you?

 My name is Rob Nelson.
 For a while now, I have been teaching courses in cultural and educational history that explore how gender roles, slavery, technology, and social justice movements have shaped institutions and individuals in North America.
-Lately, I have spent time writing and giving talks about the social and historical contexts of educational technology.
+Lately, I have been writing and giving talks exploring the educational value of generative AI, how it is changing education, and what we should do about it.

 For nearly two decades, my day job was with a fully accredited university located in southeastern Pennsylvania and offering degrees at the bachelor's, master's, and doctoral levels.1 There, I led university-wide projects to implement academic information systems for course evaluation, curriculum management, graduate admissions, learning management, and student records.

-Before that, I was at Rutgers University, where I was an academic advisor, taught first-year writing courses, served a year as a visiting assistant professor of American Studies, directed a program for Japanese students studying in the US, and pursued a PhD in American History.
+Before that, I worked at Rutgers University as an academic advisor, taught first-year writing courses, served a year as a visiting assistant professor of American Studies, directed a program for Japanese students studying in the US, and pursued (and got!) a PhD in American History.

-Before that, I lived in Athens, Ga, where I thought about writing novels, or maybe for the movies.
-While there, I occasionally attended classes at UGA.
-On several occasions, I drank coffee sitting two tables over from Michael Stipe but never talked to him.
+Before that, I lived in Athens, Ga, where I thought about writing novels or maybe for the movies.
+While there, I attended classes at UGA long enough that I eventually earned a BA in comparative literature.
+On several occasions, I drank coffee sitting near Michael Stipe but never talked to him.
 I did talk to Bill Berry and Mike Mills once, though, hanging out in the back alley of theΒ Georgia Bar.

 Why Substack?